 We aim to provide a mixture of leisure and social activities as well as retail that offers products and services that are not available online, together with opportunities for future town centre living.”

-Olivia May, one of the Directors from Babychino talked about what the Vacant Shop Scheme meant to her business.
+Olivia May, one of the Directors from Babyccinos talked about what the Vacant Shop Scheme meant to her business.
 She said “As two mums raised in Waterlooville, we have been working towards launching our business, Babyccinos Play café.

 “Being awarded this grant under the Waterlooville Vacant Shop Scheme has given us the opportunity to open our facility in a far more accessible location, right in the heart of Waterlooville.